jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-2/index.md

 {{< figure src="execute-automation-2.png" link="execute-automation-2.png" class="center" alt="A screenshot of the execute automation page with tag key App and tag value HelloWorld specified" >}}

-> Because we used the special parameter `InstanceIds` in our document, the execution setup has displayed a nice instance picker for us to choose from!
->
-> We're not using it in this example, but this is helpful if you just wanted to target a particular subset of instances.

-{{< figure src="instance-id-picker.png" link="instance-id-picker.png" class="center" alt="A screenshot of the execute automation page with the instance ID picker being used to select instances in scope" >}}

 Then we need to specify how the rate of invocation should be controlled.
 Our criteria for this is:

 - Execute on 1 instance at a time